Sessions mostly exist so the NAT64 can decide when BIB entries should die. You can also use them to know exactly who is speaking to your IPv6 nodes.

 Because every record is printed in a single line, CSV is also better for grepping.

 --icmp are not mutually exclusive.
-If neither of them are present, the records are added or removed to/from all three protocols.
+If neither of them are present, all of the tables are displayed.

 ipv6client.mx makes two HTTP requests and a ping to example.com.